William Paston, 2nd Earl of Yarmouth

-William Paston, 2nd Earl of Yarmouth (1654 – 25 December 1732) of Oxnead, Norfolk and Turnham Green, Chiswick, Middlesex was a British peer and politician.
+William Paston, 2nd Earl of Yarmouth FRS (1654 – 25 December 1732) of Oxnead, Norfolk and Turnham Green, Chiswick, Middlesex was a British peer and politician.

+Early life

-Born in 1654, he was the son of Robert Paston, 1st Earl of Yarmouth and his wife, Rebecca, née Clayton and was educated at Trinity College, Cambridge.
+Born in 1654, he was the eldest surviving son of six sons and three daughters of Robert Paston, 1st Earl of Yarmouth and his wife, Rebecca, née Clayton and was educated at Trinity College, Cambridge.
 He succeeded his father as 2nd Earl of Yarmouth in 1683, inheriting his estate and Oxnead Hall.

+His paternal grandparents were the antiquarian and arts collector Sir William Paston, 1st Baronet of Oxnead and, his first wife, Lady Katherine Bertie (a daughter of the 1st Earl of Lindsey).
+His maternal grandfather was Sir Jasper Clayton, a haberdasher from London.

+Career

-Paston was elected Member of Parliament for Norwich from 1678.
+Paston was elected as a Tory Member of Parliament for Norwich from 1678.
 In 1679, when his father was made an earl, William adopted the style of Lord Paston.
 He continued to represent Norwich until he inherited his father's title.

 He converted to Roman Catholicism and in February 1687, James II appointed him Treasurer of the Household.
 He was also appointed joint Lord-Lieutenant of Wiltshire and Custos Rotulorum of Wiltshire in 1688.

 He reconverted to Anglicanism in 1689, but refused to swear allegiance to William and Mary when they came to the throne that year, subsequently losing all his offices.

 Suspected of Jacobitism, he was imprisoned twice, but was admitted to the House of Lords in 1696.
 He was briefly Vice-Admiral of Norfolk in 1719.

 He was elected a Fellow of the Royal Society in 1722.

-Private life
+Personal life

-Yarmouth died heavily in debt on 25 December 1732 at Epsom, Surrey, aged seventy-eight.
-In 1671, he had married the widowed Charlotte FitzRoy, the illegitimate daughter of Charles II and Elizabeth Killigrew.
-They had four children who survived childhood, though only one survived him:
+In 1671, he had married the widowed Charlotte Jemima Henrietta Maria Howard (née FitzRoy) (c.
+1650–1684), the illegitimate daughter of Charles II and Elizabeth Killigrew Boyle, wife of Francis Boyle (afterwards Viscount Shannon in Ireland).
+With her first husband, dramatist James Howard, she had a daughter, Stuarta Werburge Howard, a lady-in-waiting to Queen Mary II who died unmarried.
+Before her death in London on 28 July 1684, they had four children who survived childhood, though only one survived him: